verb (jams, jamming, jammed)

 - With a hoe-blade unrolled from her canvas, jammed onto the walking stick, she cleared a patch of low white stumps.

-- 2.1 [with object] Make (a broadcast or other electronic signal) unintelligible by causing interference: they were jamming broadcasts by the pirate radio shipsMore example sentences
+- 2.1 [with object] Make (a broadcast or other electronic signal) unintelligible by causing interference: GPS signals are weak and easily jammedMore example sentences

 - People don't want their cell phone signals jammed, I am certain.